tldr-pages/tldr/pages/common/openssl-ts.md

 `openssl ts -query -data {{path/to/file}}  -sha512  -out {{path/to/file.tsq}}`

-- Check the date and metadata from a specified timestamp response file:
+- Check the date and metadata of a specific timestamp response file:

 `openssl ts -reply -in {{path/to/file.tsr}} -text`